xthchen/adass/README.md

 If the user prefer to manually set the tuning parameter lambda, simply give a numeric input to the parameter lambda.
 We suggest an input of smaller than 0.5 to avoid excess anticonservativeness when the data is close to the least favourable condition.

-For further information and examples refer to the manual typing ?subset_selection in R.
+For further information and examples refer to the manual typing ?subset_selection in R, as well as the ./Examples folder.